elementary_vectors.functions

 (0, 0, 0, 0)

-elements(dual: bool = True, prevent_multiples: bool = True) List[sage.modules.free_module_element.vector]
+elements(kernel: bool = True, prevent_multiples: bool = True) List[sage.modules.free_module_element.vector]

 Return a list of elementary vectors

-generator(dual: bool = True, prevent_multiples: bool = True, reverse: bool = False) Iterator[sage.modules.free_module_element.vector]
+generator(kernel: bool = True, prevent_multiples: bool = True, reverse: bool = False) Iterator[sage.modules.free_module_element.vector]

 Return a generator of elementary vectors